aaronsky/asc-swift/README.md

 Finally, add `import AppStoreConnect` to your code to import the client, and `import AppStoreAPI` to import the API bindings.

 To use the Enterprise Program API, add the `"EnterpriseProgram"` product as a target dependency instead of `"AppStoreConnect"`.
 It is also supported to include both products as dependencies of the same target.
+See the [invite_user](/Examples/invite_user/InviteUser.swift) sample for a rough example of this.

 ## Usage